syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 };
 string pmmlFilePath = "../../Iris.pmml";

 //Create instance for PMML Document
 PMMLDocument pmmlDocument = new PMMLDocument(pmmlFilePath);

 //Create instance for Mining model
 ClusteringModelEvaluator clusteringModel = new ClusteringModelEvaluator (pmmlDocument);

 //Gets the predicted result
 PredictedResult predictedResult = clusteringModel.GetResult(anonymousType, null);
 clusteringModel.Dispose();

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: 2
 The predicted output (2) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely belongs to the Cluster 2.

 {% endhighlight %}

-{% endtabs %}

 ### Association Rules Model Evaluator